mennolui/wp-foyer/README.txt

 == Upgrade Notice ==

+= 1.2.6 =
+Fixes an issue where some HTML code was visible on Production slides.
+Changed the name of the Production slide format to Event, same terminology as in Theater for WordPress.
+Made it possible to enqueue Foyer scripts and/or styles outside of the Foyer plugin.

+= 1.2.5 =
+Added a foyer/public/enqueue_styles and a foyer/public/enqueue_scripts action, for theme developers.

 = 1.2.4 =
 Fixes an issue where the first slide of a channel could not be removed.
 Added a ‘No transition’ option to channels.
 Added longer slide durations, up to 120 seconds.